mparno/fenics-web/source/featured/2015/csf-lpt.rst

 | Featured article 2015-06-12
 | *Created by P.T Haga, M. Mortensen, K.-A. Mardal and M. Kuchta*

-The cerebrospinal fluid (CSF) surrounds the central nervous system (CNS), and drugs infused into the CSF can thus quickly be absorbed.
+The cerebrospinal fluid (CSF) surrounds the central nervous system (CNS).
+For this reason, drugs are often administered through the CSF for distribution to desired regions of the CNS.
 However, because of large subject-specific variations and a complex oscillating flow, it has been proven difficult to predict and control the addition of drugs [1]_.
-The master thesis of P.T Haga aimed to simulate the flow and drug transport in the CSF in a subject-specific model of the cranial region of the spine using FEniCS.
+The master thesis of P.T Haga [2]_ aimed to simulate the flow and drug transport in the CSF in a subject-specific model of the cranial region of the spine using FEniCS.
 This article briefly describes the results of the study.

 ***********************************
 Subject-specific computational mesh
 ***********************************
 A three dimensional geometry of the cervical subarachnoid space is shown in Figure 1.
-The geometry was provided by Dr. Bryn Martin at the Conquer Chiari Research Center at the University of Akron, and more information can be found in [2]_.
+The geometry was provided by Dr. Bryn Martin at the Conquer Chiari Research Center at the University of Akron, and more information can be found in [3]_.
 The geometry contains idealized nerve roots and denticulate ligaments (NRDL) constructed manualy based on known anatomy from literature.

 .. image:: images/geometry.png
   :scale: 100 %